 As an amazon associate I earn from qualifying purchases.

-Heat the cream steamy, and until small bubbles start to form around the outer edges (this can be done in a small pot on the stove, or in the microwave).
+- Heat the cream until steamy.
+You should see small bubbles start to form around the outer edges (this can be done in a small pot on the stove, or in the microwave).
 Be careful it doesn't boil over!

 - Pour the hot cream over the chopped chocolate, and allow it to stand for about 5 minutes.